vertica/VerticaPy/docs/source/user_guide_full_stack_vdataframe_magic.rst

 The ``Magic`` Methods of the vDataFrame
 ======================================

-VerticaPy 0.3.2 introduces the ``Magic`` methods, which offer some additional flexilibility for mathematical operations in the :py:mod:`~verticapy.vDataFrame`.
+VerticaPy 0.3.2 introduces the ``Magic`` methods, which offer some additional flexibility for mathematical operations in the :py:mod:`~verticapy.vDataFrame`.
 These methods let you handle many operations in a ``pandas-like`` or Pythonic style.

 .. code-block:: ipython